Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Introduction

 A context in which there are often multiple candidate instruments that may plausibly satisfy the instrumental variable assumptions is Mendelian randomization \cite{daveysmith2003, burgess2015book}, the use of genetic variants as instrumental variables \cite{didelez2007, lawlor2007}.
 For complex (i.e.\ polygenic and multifactorial) exposures, such as body mass index \cite{speliotes2010} or blood pressure \cite{ehret2011}, many associated genetic variants have been discovered in genome-wide association studies.
 A recent development in Mendelian randomization is the availability of summarized data \cite{burgess2014twosample}.
 These data comprise the associations (beta-coefficients and standard errors) of genetic variants with the exposure and with the outcome estimated from univariable regression models.
-Such associations estimated in large sample sizes have been made publicly available for download by many consortia; examples include associations with glycaemic traits from the Meta-Analyses of Glucose and Insulin-related traits Consortium \cite{scott2012} and with schizophrenia and other psychiatric disorders from the Psychiatric Genomics Consortium \cite{smoller2013}.
-Instrumental variable methods using summarized data have been recently developed, and include an inverse-variance weighted method \cite{burgess2013genepi}, and two robust methods: MR-Egger \cite{bowden2015} and a median-based method \cite{bowden2015median}; a robust method is defined here as one that can provide reasonable estimates under weaker assumptions than a conventional approach that assumes all candidate instruments are valid.
+Such associations estimated in large sample sizes have been made publicly available for download by many consortia; examples include associations with glycaemic traits from the Meta-Analyses of Glucose and Insulin-related traits Consortium \cite{scott2012} and with coronary artery disease from the CARDIoGRAMplusC4D consortium \cite{nikpey2015}.
+Instrumental variable methods using summarized data have been recently developed, and include an inverse-variance weighted method \cite{burgess2013genepi}, and two robust methods: a median-based method \cite{bowden2015median} and MR-Egger \cite{bowden2015}; a robust method is defined here as one that can provide reasonable estimates under weaker assumptions than a conventional approach that assumes all candidate instruments are valid.